-Another sub type of fins are the ones with long blades for free diving or spearfishing.
+Another subtype of fins is the ones with long blades for freediving or spearfishing.
 The only difference to paddle fins is that the blades are longer and provide more thrust.

 Other Factors to Consider

-You can find numerous designs of blades.
+You can find many designs of blades.
 Some will have rails on the side for higher stiffness, others will have stiffer and softer areas throughout.
 You can even find blades with vents to reduce drag.
-You often also can see ribs on the blades which increase the firmness.
+You often also can see ribs on the blades which increases the firmness.

 Shapes range from futuristic shapes coming out of computer programs to designs that resemble nature.
 Split fins have completely different shapes of the blades compared to paddle fins.

-While all this can be confusing, be aware that as a beginner or recreational diver, you will not necessarily get much benefit out of using the latest and greatest with more or less ribs or rails.
-Many of these designs work very well in some situations but then on the other hand have disadvantages in other places.
+While all this can be confusing, be aware that as a beginner or recreational diver, you will not get much benefit out of using the latest and greatest with more or fewer ribs or rails.
+Many of these designs work very well in some situations but then, on the other hand, have disadvantages in other places.

 Stiffness of the Blade